UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04_manual.md

 The charging process is intentionally slow for two primary reasons:

-**Battery Life Extension and Capacity Maximization**: Slow charging is a strategic choice to extend the lifespan of the batteries and maximize the charged capacity.
-This approach ensures that the batteries maintain their efficiency and longevity over multiple charging cycles, which is crucial for the continuous and reliable operation of the AIRDOS04 detector.
+**Battery Life Extension and Capacity Maximization**: Slow charging is a design choice to extend the lifespan of the batteries, ensure safety, and maximize the charged capacity.

-**Compatibility with most Standard USB 2.0 Ports**: The module is designed to be charged using a regular USB 2.0 port commonly found on computers.
-This design consideration enhances the versatility of the charging process, allowing users to recharge the module with any available USB 2.0 ports without needing specialized charging equipment.
+**Compatibility with most Standard USB Ports**: The module is designed to be charged using a common USB port.
+This allows users to recharge the module with any available USB port without needing specialized charging equipment.

 # Standard maintenance